 The U.S. Department of Defense was one of the first federal departments to be formally involved in the Chesapeake Bay Watershed restoration effort.
 Our military installations in Maryland, Pennsylvania, Virginia, New York, West Virginia, and the District of Columbia play an important role in defending and preserving the Bay.
-In Fiscal Year (FY) 2019, installations funded $65 million (M) in projects that benefit the Bay.
-These efforts advance the goals and outcomes of the Bay and further the ability for DoD to test, train and operate in the watershed.
+In Fiscal Year (FY) 2020, DoD invested approximately $128 million (M) to restore the Chesapeake Bay.
+These efforts advance the goals and outcomes of the Chesapeake Bay Watershed Agreement and further the ability for DoD to test, train, and operate in the watershed.

 DoD in the Chesapeake Bay Watershed

 DoD installations encompass 400,000 acres across the region, making up approximately one percent of the Chesapeake Bay Watershed and 20 percent of the total Federal footprint.